tinuzz/wp-plugin-trackserver/readme.txt

 == Description ==

+NOTE: Trackserver v5.0 contains backwards-incompatible changes and changes to client configurations are needed.
+Please read the [release notes][releasenotes] for more information.

 Getting your GPS tracks into Wordpress and publishing them has never been easier!

 Trackserver is a plugin for storing and publishing GPS routes.
 It is a server companion to several mobile apps for location tracking, and it can display maps with your tracks on them by using a shortcode.
 It can also be used for live tracking, where your visitors can follow you or your users on a map.